 If your actual internet speeds don’t measure up to the speeds you’re paying for, it might be time to contact your internet provider or start looking for a new one.

-If your internet speeds only dip around busier times of the day, you might just wanna hop online early in the morning or late at night when less people use the internet.
+If your internet speeds only dip around busier times of the day, you might just wanna hop online early in the morning or late at night when fewer people use the internet.

 Network outage or damage